allanino/python-arango/README.md

 emma['GPA'] = 3.1
 students.replace_one(emma)

-# Iterate through all documents and update them
+# Iterate through all documents and update
 for student in students:
     student['GPA'] = 4.0
     student['happy'] = True